Silvia Salis: Rise to the National Team and the Beijing Olympics

 Salis made her senior debut with the Italian national team at the 2006 European Championships in Gothenburg, though she did not advance to the final.
 In 2007, she finished fourth at the European U23 Championships and ninth at the Universiade in Bangkok.
 The following year she won several national medals, including gold at the university championships and silver at both the indoor and outdoor national competitions.
 Internationally, she placed seventh at the European Winter Throwing Cup in Split and fifth at the European Cup in Annecy.
 In 2008 she surpassed the 70-meter mark for the first time, qualifying for the Beijing Olympics.
 However, she did not reach the final.

 International breakthrough and medals (2009–2011)

 In 2009, Salis won two national titles and earned a bronze medal at the European Winter Throwing Cup in the Canary Islands.
 That summer, she won gold at the Mediterranean Games in Pescara.
 She also placed fifth at the Universiade in Belgrade and competed at the World Championships in Berlin without reaching the final.
 Over the next two years, she continued to dominate at the national level, claiming both winter and summer titles.
 Internationally, she finished seventh at the 2010 European Championships in Barcelona and took silver at the Winter Throwing Cup in Arles.
-In 2011, she set her personal best of 71.93 meters at a meet in Savona, a mark that ranked sixth all-time in Italy.
+In 2011, she set her personal best of 71.93 meters at a meet in Savona.
 That season also included top-eight finishes at the Winter Throwing Cup in Sofia, the European Team Championships in Stockholm, and the World Championships in Daegu, where she placed eighth.